-Likelihood profiles were carried out by fixing SSB0 over a range of plausible values (20,000 - 60,000 t) while the remaining parameters were estimated.
-CPUE for the Spanish system longline and recaptures of fish tagged in 2019 favoured lower biomass estimates.
-CAA for the Spanish system longline, calamari trawl fishery and the two surveys and recaptures of fish tagged in 2020 and 2022 found higher biomass estimates more likely.
-CPUE for the umbrella system longline, CAA for the umbrella system longline and finfish trawl fishery, and recaptures of fish tagged in 2016, 2017, 2018, and 2021 were at, or very close to, the MPD biomass estimate (Figures A.16, A.17).
+Likelihood profiling was done by fixing SSB0 over a range of plausible values (20,000 - 60,000 t) and estimating the remaining parameters.
+CPUE and tag-recapture data of fish tagged in 2016, 2019, and 2024 favoured lower biomass estimates.
+CAA data for the Spanish system longline, calamari trawl fishery and the two surveys, and tag-recapture data of fish tagged in 2020 and 2022, found that higher biomass estimates are more likely.
+CAA data for the umbrella system longline and finfish trawl fishery, and tag-recapture data of fish tagged in 2017, 2018, and 2021 were at, or close to, the MPD biomass estimate (Figures A.16, A.17).

 MCMC trace plots showed no evident lack of convergence in estimated parameters, except for the left-hand limb shape parameter of double-normal selectivity curve for the calamari trawl fishery and both surveys (Figure A.18).
 The stationarity test of Geweke (1992) and the Heidelberger and Welch (1983) stationarity and half-width tests suggested failure to converge for the mentioned selectivity parameters (Table A.2) and autocorrelations in their MCMC samples were high, indicating slow mixing in MCMC chains (Figure A.19).

 Contributions to the objective function of each dataset, prior and penalty, are provided in Appendix 3 (Table A.3).